What Is an Arrhythmia?

-It may feel like your heart skipped a beat, added a beat, is "fluttering," or is beating too fast (which doctors call tachycardia) or too slow (called bradycardia).
-Or, you might not notice anything, since some arrhythmias are "silent."
+It may feel like your heart skipped a beat, added a beat, or is "fluttering."
+It might feel like it’s beating too fast (which doctors call tachycardia) or too slow (called bradycardia).
+Or you might not notice anything.

-Arrhythmias can be an emergency, or they may be harmless.
-If you feel something unusual happening with your heartbeat, call 911 so doctors can find out why it's happening and what you need to do about it.
+Arrhythmias can be an emergency, or they could be harmless.
+If you feel something unusual happening with your heartbeat, get medical help right away so doctors can find out why it's happening and what you need to do about it.

 You could have an arrhythmia even if your heart is healthy.
-Or it could happen because you have:
+Or it could happen because of:

 - Heart disease